worships/2021e-localhost-guide/README.md

 ![Recommended folder setup](image-1.png)

 ## Patching Client
-1. Open AppSettings.xml in the 2021E folder and replace the code with the following:
+1. Open AppSettings.xml in the 2021E client folder and replace the code with the following:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Settings>